Skip to content

 Now each location can be output one after the other:

-The log message shows a different value for each run.
-When the loop is finished, the next action is triggered in the iterate state and the level is ended.
+The log message will show a different value on each run.
+Once the loop is finished, the Next action is triggered in the IterateLocation state and the level ends with QUIT.

 String